benhoyt/benhoyt.github.com/programming-class/14-review-quiz.md

 Answer: (a).
 The CPU (central processing unit).
 This is the little black "chip" that does the adding and multiplying, and executes the instructions in each program.
 It's the main control unit.
 The RAM could also be considered part of the "brain" of the computer -- but it's the computer's memory, not the computation part.

-<p class="question">6.
-What are the place values in a 4-bit binary number, from right to left?</p>
+**6. What are the place values in a 4-bit binary number, from right to left?**

 1. 2, 4, 6, 8
 2. 1, 2, 4, 8